 If you want to crochet baby slippers, baby shoes and baby booties, this is the book for you.
 Cute Crochet for Little Feet filled with JUST crochet baby footwear patterns and nothing else – no baby blankets or other layette items.
 The patterns are as adorable as it gets – and stylish, too.
 There are Mary Jane style slippers, slip-ons and many other styles.

 If you would want to crochet some other layette items in addition to your baby slippers, consider Dressing Up Baby by Darla Sims, published by Leisure Arts.
 This book features patterns for baby layette sets.
 Each layette includes patterns for making coordinated sets of baby slippers, a baby blanket, a baby hat and a baby sweater.
-This book includes my all-time favorite baby sweater pattern – I made one of these for my daughter, and she wore it constantly for two cold-weather seasons until she outgrew it.
+This book includes my all-time favorite baby sweater pattern.
 The patterns in this book are suitable for baby boys and baby girls.
 There are more patterns suitable for girls than for boys.

 Granny Square Slippers